Nixar-1/Seco/README.md

 Seco is a powerful command-line security analysis tool designed to identify potential security vulnerabilities in your Python projects.
 Built with a focus on simplicity and efficiency, it helps developers maintain secure codebases through automated static analysis.

+> ⚠️ **IMPORTANT NOTICE**: This project is currently in active development and may contain bugs or incomplete features.
+While we strive for accuracy, security analysis results should be manually verified.
+Use in production environments at your own risk.

 ## 🚀 Key Features

 - **Static Security Analysis**: Comprehensive scanning for common security vulnerabilities